BlueConfetti/lumarr/docs/configuration.md

   - Each page is fetched once; `data-film-id` from `LazyPoster` entries is reused as the TMDB identifier
   - Watchlist items do not include ratings, so `--min-rating` filters apply only to RSS-sourced entries

 **Note:** Letterboxd items are automatically synced when you run `lumarr sync` if configured.
-The `lbox list` command is for viewing items only.
+Use `lumarr list letterboxd` when you only want to preview the inputs.

 ### Sync Settings